kaushalp123/GallerySearchApp/README.md

-# Cab9 Driver App V3 Android
+# Gallery APP Android
-### GALLERY APP WHICH DISPLAYS TOP IMAGES OF THE WEEK FROM THE IMGUR GALLERY BASED ON USER SEARCH
+### A GALLERY APP WHICH DISPLAYS TOP IMAGES OF THE WEEK FROM THE IMGUR GALLERY BASED ON USER SEARCH

 ### Code Language
 This project is developed in native android using Kotlin language.